ahungry/org-jira/README.md

 you can't visit youtube for some reason.
 My apologies beforehand if you find the video too verbose and boring.

+To save the settings in your .emacs, you need only do 2 things:

+1. Set the `defcustom` variables defined in jiralib.el (actually only the `jiralib-url` is required, as the other 2 are usually computed from it correctly and is the case in the video demo):

+        3 matches for "\bdefcustom\b" in buffer: jiralib.el
+             55:(defcustom jiralib-host ""
+            107:(defcustom jiralib-wsdl-descriptor-url
+            120:(defcustom jiralib-url

+2. Write your password in `~/.authinfo`, with machine being the (computed) jiralib-host, and the port being 80 (even if you are using https for Jira):

+        machine JIRALIB-HOST login USERNAME password XXXXX port 80

+    If you do not set USERNAME here, then it will be prompted using the minibuffer; if you set the wrong username/password, then it won't work.

 ## External libraries

 The [emacs-soap-client](http://code.google.com/p/emacs-soap-client/source/checkout) package is required, I used to bundle it